-As shown in Table 2, given that all constructs in this study have Cronbach's alpha values greater than 0.6 and Composite reliability values greater than 0.7, it can be concluded that all constructs are reliable.

-Finally, the testing of hypotheses.
-By calculating the path coefficient, which can direction of effect by examining the original sample from a positive or negative perspective (Ghozali & Fuad, 2008).
+As shown in Table 2, given that all constructs in this study have Cronbach's alpha values greater than 0.6 and Composite reliability values greater than 0.7, it can be concluded that all constructs are reliable. direction of effect by examining the original sample from a positive or negative perspective (Ghozali & Fuad, 2008).
 Figure 2 and Table 3 depict the results of evaluating the path coefficient.
 The overall value of the coefficient of determination for this study's hypothesis testing was 0.678% (affective commitment) and 0.588 (turnover intention).